Experience the beautiful Isle of Wight

 The ferry trip is across the Solent, which is a very calm stretch of waters.
 If you have a sensitive stomach and want to avoid any hint of seasickness, you can go by FastCat, the Portsmouth to Ryde catamaran, which is the most stable route and takes just 22 minutes.

 Book your ferry through Aria Resorts and you can save up to 50%.

 The Isle of Wight is 150sq mi - it's about the same size as Birmingham or everything inside Zone 3 in London.
 You can travel from one end to the other in about 45 minutes, and if you're based in the centre, such as at The Lakes Rookley, nowhere is more than half an hour away.

 Despite the small size of the island, there are plenty of attractions.
 The long coastline, with a 67 mile coastal path, also means you can always find a quiet place to get away from it all.
 The Bay Colwell is a perfect coastal destination, with a beach just a short walk away.

 The small size of the island means that it's great for cycling, though there are some steep hills in the centre and the sloping coastal road can be a challenge in parts!

 Staying on the Isle of Wight?

 If you're interested in visiting attractions, they're very spread out, with The Needles in the far west, the Isle of Wight Zoo in the far east and Carisbrooke Castle in the centre.
-It's best to find a central location that's well-connected to the road network, and we think that Rookley Park is perfect, with lakeside accommodation and family activities in the holidays.
+It's best to find a central location that's well-connected to the road network, and we think that The Lakes Rookley is perfect, with lakeside accommodation and family activities in the holidays.

 Want to get away from it all?
 The far west of the island is a peaceful corner, with fewer tourists and some lovely sandy beaches.
 The Bay Colwell has newly-refurbished luxury hot tub cottages just a short walk from the sea, perfect for a real escape.